 While mainland residents can adopt an 'out of sight, out of mind' approach to their trash, if you live on an island, you know that solid waste removal is neither simple nor invisible.
 Nor cheap.
 In the age of plastics, older island methods like burning, backyard dumping, and ocean sinking aren't legal or desirable.
 Islands present particular challenges when managing solid waste.
 Finite space, thin topsoil, and the high potential for groundwater contamination preclude the traditional landfill.
 Federal clean air acts and the risk of fire prevent large-scale burning.
 Remote locations and erratic ferry schedules mean that transport off the island can be infrequent and expensive.
 Whether contracting with a nearby city, using private barge, or relying upon volunteers, each island must consider its own particular set of circumstances when developing a sustainable waste management program.

-Island communities are dependent on their ferry services for very simple daily needs as well as extreme circumstances.
-Most island residents depend on the ferry to bring food, fuel, mail, and other necessities to the island, as well as to transport waste off the island.
-They also depend on the ferry to access key mainland services and to transport individuals in emergency situations.
-Having a reliable, sustainable ferry is one of the key factors that allows an island to function as a year-round community.
-Operating a year-round ferry service can be costly.
-Ferry ownership models vary, but most are structured as one of the following: a state-run entity, a private corporation, a nonprofit, a transit district, or part of the municipality.
-Almost all ferry services to year-round island communities in the United States require some sort of a subsidy to stay in business.
-Within the state of Maine, ferry services have played an integral role in the development of the coast and contribute to its rich history.
-Communities without a year-round ferry service, with a ferry service they are unhappy with, or those facing the closing of ferry service often wish to identify what other options are available, as well as what benefits and difficulties arise with each.
+Island communities are dependent on transportation to and from the mainland for very simple daily needs as well as extreme circumstances.
+Most island residents depend on modes of transportation like ferries and air services to bring food, fuel, mail, and other necessities to the island, as well as to transport waste off the island.
+They also depend on transportation infrastructure to access key mainland services and to transport individuals in emergency situations.
+Having these services is one of the key factors that allows an island to function as a year-round community.
+Operating a year-round transportation service can be costly and complicated.
+When it comes to financial stability, meeting a community’s expectations, and the potential for large amounts of carbon emissions, reliability and sustainability are key.
+Ownership models vary, but most are structured as one of the following: a state-run entity, a private corporation, a nonprofit, a transit district, or part of the municipality.
+Almost all of these services to year-round island communities in the United States require some sort of a subsidy to stay in operation.
+Communities without a year-round transportation service, with a service they are unhappy with, or those facing the closing of their service often wish to identify what other options are available, as well as what benefits and difficulties arise with each.